 Hub Playstyle: If you are playing Starfield with clear objectives of dominating the game, this trait is more than a luxury.
 You can arrange meetings, store items, and ship or trade inside this house.
 If you can use it to run your business, it is worth spending lots of money on it.

-Now, let’s get things in perspective and discuss all the pros and cons of having this trait in the game.
-Hopefully, after this list, you will be able to make up your mind about whether to spend on the Dream Home in Starfield or not.
+However, to get a better understanding, I will try to list all of the pros and cons that come with this investment.
+Hopefully, after this list, you will be able to make up your mind about whether to spend on the Dream Home or not.

-Here are a few notable advantages of equipping the Dream Home Trait:
+Here are a few notable advantages I would consider if you are planning on equipping the Dream Home Trait:

 Instead of spending time and resources building a basic and boring outpost, you get instant access to a luxury villa at the start of the game.